 The choice of CuCl2 as Cu carrier has been done according to the well-known effects of chlorine-based treatments, enhancing a chemical reaction with CdTe [33], generating a rearrangement of the CdTe structure and reducing the grain boundaries’ effect.
 However, the results show that inserting copper by chlorine carrier improves the back contact, but it can not be excluded that it also might change the interface and the bulk structure of the absorber.

-In order to clarify this aspect, an analysis of the spectral response of two different cells, with efficiencies around 13%, have been pursued by External Quantum Efficiency measurements (see figure 2), performed on CCWD and VE-Cu samples.
+In order to clarify this aspect, an analysis of the spectral response of two different cells, with efficiencies around 13%, have been pursued by External Quantum Efficiency measurements, performed on CCWD and VE-Cu samples.
 EQE responses of the different cells do not show significant differences, attesting that CCWD does not influence band gap or carrier lifetime.
 Similar response for different cells at long-wavelength region show that the CdSxTe1-x intermixed layer has not been modified by the additional chlorine treatment; as it is known that the formation of an intermixed layer reduces the band gap [34], shifting the EQE response.

-An improved response is observed in the range of 600-750 nm, in the wavelength range absorbed in a more distant zone from the junction.
-This suggests that CCWD absorber shows a larger mean free path of the carriers.